Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 efforts and the setting of hunting quotas.
 If the hunting quotas are too large the survival of the brown bear species could be in jeopardy.
-On the opposite if it is too low the population could grow large enough to cause problems in the eco system or for the local human population.
+On the opposite if it is too low the population could grow large enough to cause problems in the eco-system or for the local human population.

 ***HOW IT WAS COLLECTED***

 The monitoring and estimation of the bear population is done through the collection of scat samples.
-The collection is done by volunteers and genotypes are identified through dna analysis and used to get an estimate of the number of bears from which a scat sample has been obtained.
+The collection is done by volunteers and genotypes are identified through DNA analysis and used to get an estimate of the number of bears from which a scat sample has been obtained.
 We also expect that for a certain number of bears no samples will be found and as such the population of such bears must be estimated